-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Effective, and responsible management of campground assets ensuring achieving financial sustainability, Council's return will improve based on reinvestment levels.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Effective, and responsible management of campground assets ensuring achieving financial sustainability, whilst recognising the social and recreational benefits of campgrounds to the community (cont.).
+Achieving financial returns in line with the budget projections while not compromising the level of service to the community on most assets.
+(Target: Tariffs=Unmeasured; Model=mixed).
+Performance was not due to be measured in 2016/2017.
+All of our four commercial campgrounds have reported increased revenue and returns during 2015/2016 and 2016/2017.
+This has been from both occupancy and tariff lifting reasons.
+Council controls tariffs at Collingwood only, all other tariffs are controlled by lessees at Motueka, Murchison and Pohara.
+Tariffs are therefore not measured.
+Council's return will improve based on reinvestment levels.
 Levels of service (LOS) changes in new financial strategy adoption.
-(Target: 16%) tore there a chief to a there are the tore and the tore are the tore are the tore are the tore are tor whilst recognising the social and recreational benefits of campgrounds to the community (cont.).
+(Target: 16%.)
 Council's commercial strategy of moving to own all improvements was implemented at Motueka in 2015/2016.
 Other sites (Pohara, Collingwood and Murchison) have not progressed and the improvement in levels of service and strategy have not materialised.
 A slight decrease in return on equity at 12.5% (from 13.7% in 2015/2016) has been recorded, due to delays in implementing the financial strategy, against our target of 15%.
 Note the target was 15% in 2015/2016.
 Commercial property assets that are financially sustainable.
 Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA) performance of the commercial property portfolio will increase towards 1.0 times funding cover of all depreciation and debt servicing.
-(Target: Actual 0.7) Occupancy of all commercial tenancies at or above 90% at all times.
-(Target: Occupancy= 100%.)
-Weighted lease terms evenly spread with three year average.
-(Target: average lease three years) Summer of the past three years following the introduction of a commercial approach to commercial property assets. measured in our commercial property database (cf 100% in 2015/2016).
+(Target: Actual 0.7.)
+Our Funding cost cover was 0.8 times in 2016/2017 (cf 1.8 times in 2015/2016).
+The EBITDA performance has shown significant improvement over the past three years following the introduction of a commercial approach to commercial property assets.